SamuelSJames/helpful-scripts/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you have a script that you'd like to add or an improvement to an existing script, please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)